 If the aquarium isn’t equipped with a filtering back chamber, there are excellent choices available that give you more room in the tank for aquascaping, fish and coral.
 For a multifunctioning choice, the AquaMaxx HF-M gives you does the mechanical filtration with compartments for chemical and biological media and built in skimmer.
 Power filters can house your filter floss, carbon/resin chemical media, and biological media.
 Hang-on refugiums are also a great addition to the filter system.

-An efficient, appropriately sized protein skimmer is also helpful for filtering a nano reefs.
+An efficient, appropriately sized protein skimmer is also helpful for filtering a nano reef.
 There are many hang-on or in-sump style skimmer options available like the Reef Octopus Classic 100, AquaMaxx NF-1 and Reef Glass Nano Skimmer.

 Lighting Your Nano

-The advancement in LEDs have made keeping a nano reef tank reduces the worry of not having to deal with heat issues, in comparison to previous light sources like metal halide bulbs.
+The advancement in LEDs have made keeping a nano reef tank “cooler” and reduces the worry of not having to deal with heat issues, in comparison to previous light sources like metal halide bulbs.
 On top of the benefit of giving off low heat, LED fixtures also use less power, can be customized to spectrum, intensity and daily schedule via Wi-Fi, with a shimmer comparable to halide.
 They will also last years with minimal drop in output; way past T5 and metal halide bulbs which need to be replaced every 9 -12 months.

 Nano reefs will need sufficient water circulation.
 Depending on what you plan on keeping and what your rock scaping looks like, the return pump might not be enough.
-Thankfully there are plenty of nano powerheads out there to suit whichever size aquarium you have like: the AI Nero 3, EcoTech MP10, Aqamai KPS, IceCap Gyre 2K, or Sicce Voyager Nano 1000.
+Thankfully there are plenty of nano powerheads out there to suit whichever size aquarium you have, like: the AI Nero 3, EcoTech MP10, Aqamai KPS, IceCap Gyre 2K, or Sicce Voyager Nano 1000.
 Many of these top performing pumps are equipped with controllers to customize your flow.
 Check out the manufacturer’s tank recommendations to find out which wavemaker would be right for you.
 A second powerhead may also be considered for better flow in SPS tanks or aquariums longer in length.

 Due to their small sizes, nano tanks can easily swing in temperature from the room they are set up in, alone.
 If your home thermostat isn’t set to a pleasant 78°F year round, nano chillers, heaters and fans are available to keep your tank at a stable temperature range.
 Keep in mind, that if the nano is set up in the coolest room in the house, an appropriate wattage heater will usually be enough; no nano chiller needed.

 Aquarium controllers like the HYDROS Control 2 Aquarium Controller Starter Pack is equipped with a probe sensor that will tell the controller to turn heating or chilling equipment on and off, among its many other capabilities for your tank.
-It will even a mobile alert, if the tank does go out of your set temperature range.
+It will even send you a mobile alert, if the tank does go out of your set temperature range.

 Scaping your your rockwork has never been so easy.
 Companies like Two Little Fishies, Caribsea, and AquaMaxx offer rock packages of 5 pounds or less containing easy to manage pieces which can be glued or epoxied together.
 Create structures that can defy gravity which any larger aquarium owners could only dream of, at a fraction of the cost.